Joshua-Ho-Gwok-Hin/Adv-Cert-Web-Dev/README.md

 Statement of Attainment by SSG, Singapore: ICT-DES-3001-1.1 Data Design<br>
 Statement of Attainment by SSG, Singapore: ICT-DIT-3002-1.1 Applications Development<br>
 Statement of Attainment by SSG, Singapore: ICT-DIT-3017-1.1 Test Planning<br>
+Statement of Attainment by SSG, Singapore: ICT-OUS-4011-1.1 Problem Management